supervanya/d3-obesity-usa/README.md

 * 🖥️ [Data Source (CDC - BRFSS)](https://www.cdc.gov/brfss/annual_data/annual_data.htm)

+### Work in Progress still
+- [ ] Make the line chart module use the D3 v5 instead of v3
+- [ ] Use Bhawna's mockup to adjust styling
+- [ ] Update the readability of the code for the scatterplot

 ### Goal:
 Find how each state is doing and what could be some reasons.